Challenging a benefit or tax credit decision - asking for a mandatory reconsideration

-- you take medication that makes you drowsy
+- take medication that makes you drowsy

-- you have mental health issues, such as anxiety or depression, which mean you may not feel able to answer the call
+- have mental health issues, such as anxiety or depression, which mean you may not feel able to answer the call

 If the decision maker can’t contact you they will make their decision based on the information they already have.

 You must send any further evidence within one month from the date of the telephone conversation with the decision maker.
 The decision maker will wait to receive it before they continue looking at the decision.
 They may give you more time if it will be difficult to get the extra information.
-You must explain why you need more time before the time limit for asking for a reconsideration is up.
+You must explain why you need more time before the deadline for asking for a reconsideration is up.